DataDog/dogstatsd-ruby/README.md

 In practice, it means two things:

-1. Now that the client is buffering metrics before sending them, you have to manually call the method `Datadog::Statsd#flush` if you want the metrics to be sent.
+1. Now that the client is buffering metrics before sending them, you have to manually call the method `Datadog::Statsd#flush` if you want to force the sending of metrics.
 Note that the companion thread will automatically flush the buffered metrics if the buffer gets full or when you are closing the instance.

 2. You have to make sure you are either:

-  * using singletons instances of the DogStatsD client and not allocating one each time you need one, or,
+  * using singletons instances of the DogStatsD client and not allocating one each time you need one, letting the buffering mechanism flush metrics, or,
   * properly closing your DogStatsD client instance when it is not needed anymore using the method `Datadog::Statsd#close` to release the resources used by the instance and to close the socket

 ### Origin detection over UDP